Puri Beta 2 (Transjakarta): History

 The station opened as the western terminus of Corridor 13 on 13 August 2017.
+At first, it only had one bus bay.
+Later, it was expanded; two bus bays were added, so the station had three bus bays: two facing south and one facing north.
+With increasing passenger use, the station was overhauled in 2018, with a new building on the northern side of the station.

 On 12 November 2018, Corridor 13 was extended to terminate at CBD Ciledug station, and Puri Beta 2 became a pass-through station for westbound buses only.
 However, cross-corridor services of Corridor 13, notably 13B, 13E, and L13E, which are in operation today, continue to terminate here.
 After Corridor 13 began 24-hour operations on 12 September 2022, approaching the end of the COVID-19 pandemic, CBD Ciledug remains a daytime-only station, and Corridor 13 terminates here from 22:00 to 05:00 the next day.

 From 13 July 2024 to 14 June 2025, Corridor 13 was shortened and terminated here due to Sasak Rembaga Bridge renovation works.
 Upon the reopening of CBD Ciledug, to prevent overcrowding, Transjakarta decided that the station would no longer serve the main Corridor 13 during daytime hours.
 This makes it the only station on the entire network without its main BRT corridor service during daytime hours.
 Passengers are required to use cross-corridor services 13B, 13E, and L13E to go to Jakarta.

 Building and layout

-When the station opened in 2017, it only had one bus bay.
-Later, it was expanded: Two bus bays were added, so the station had three bus bays: two facing south and one facing north.

-With increasing passenger use, the station was overhauled in 2018, with a new building on the northern side of the station.
-The new structure has four bus bays on each side.
-The old station is now used for arrivals only.
+The new structure since the 2018 overhaul has four bus bays on each side.
+The old building is now used for arrivals only.
 Each of the two structures has a separate paid area, so passengers alighting from buses terminating at this station are required to tap out and pay again to transfer and proceed to the departure platform.

 Bicycle parks are available at the eastern end of each structure, and car parks are available southeast of the station.